 Why?
 Because they were never young so they obviously won’t “get you”?

 This injustice is done not only to mothers but fathers too.
 Sometimes children become so arrogant and enveloped in their selfishness that when their parents speak to them in their native language they cleverly reply with English slang terms in attempt to humiliate their parents.
 I ask you today to contemplate on this.
-With the high status Allah (glorified and exalted be He) has given to our parents, do we even pay them an ounce of the value they are worthy of?
+With the high status Allah has given to our parents, do we even pay them an ounce of the value they are worthy of?

 Here’s What You Need to Stop Doing